 Having a haul truck reverse down long drives to backfill stopes just got a whole lot easier at the Aurelia Metals’ Hera gold mine in New South Wales after underground mining contractor Pybar’s decision to trial RCT’s latest automation solution, the ControlMaster® Haul Truck Guidance.

 The gold and lead zinc project increased productivity and reduced machine damage after equipping two of Pybar’s Caterpillar AD45 ejectors with the intuitive solution that simply guides the machines to the loading and dump points; only requiring operator intervention when the machine is being loaded.

-The automation solution not only significantly decreases tramming times and damage to the loaders, it removes the need for back stripping for truck tips and for putting turning points in the orebody; eliminating any associated risk of stope instability.
+The automation solution not only significantly increases tramming times and reduces damage to the loaders, it removes the need for back stripping for truck tips and for putting turning points in the orebody; eliminating any associated risk of stope instability.

 Pybar’s Chief Operating Officer Brendon Rouse said the system was significantly improving the company’s ability to safely and efficiently direct tip waste into a stope.